-The guards beat a confession out of the peasant, who feared they would kill him if he denied taking the necklace.
-When asked where the necklace was, he claimed, hoping he would get some help in his defense, that the treasurer forced him to take it and he had given it to him.
+The guards beat a confession out of the peasant, who feared they would kill him if he denied stealing the necklace.
+When asked where the necklace was, he claimed, hoping he would get some help in his defense, that the treasurer forced him to take it, and he had given it to him.
 When the treasurer was brought before the king, he figured having a second high officer also charged for the crime would eventually help prove his innocence, so he confirmed the accusation and said he had passed the necklace to the king’s chaplain.
-The chaplain also confessed and he named the palace’s chief musician as his link in the plot, figuring this would make his time in captivity pass more pleasantly.
+The chaplain also strategically confessed and he named the palace’s chief musician as his link in the plot, figuring this would make his time in captivity pass more pleasantly.
 The musician then chose to indict a prostitute for the same reason.
 She, in turn, denied having any part in the theft.

 Sunset came before the matter could be resolved, so the king decided to continue the investigation the next day.
-The Bodhisatta did not think the peasant could have snuck into the park; nor could anyone inside have got out without being seen.
-He was convinced that all five were innocent and the chain of accusations had just been made for strategic reasons.
+The Bodhisatta did not think the peasant could have snuck into the park, nor could anyone inside have got out without being seen.
+He was convinced that all five were innocent and the chain of accusations had just been made for tactical reasons.
 He figured that most likely a female monkey had stolen the necklace.
-The Bodhisatta requested and received permission from the king to do his own investigation.
-He had his servants carefully listen to the suspect’s conversations that night, and these confirmed their innocence in the Bodhisatta’s mind.
+The Bodhisatta requested and received permission from the king to carry out his own investigation.
+He had his servants carefully listen to the suspects’ conversations that night, and these confirmed their innocence in the Bodhisatta’s mind.
 So he turned to finding the necklace.